wp-plugins/mp3-jplayer/readme.txt

 - Uses a single instance of [jPlayer by Happyworm](http://jplayer.org/)
 - Good compatibility across browsers/platforms.
 Works on iPhone 4, iPad.
 Uses HTML 5 or Flash if necessary.
 - Editable player designs via CSS.
+- Multisite compatible.

 [View Demo here](http://sjward.org/jplayer-for-wordpress)

 <br />
-This plugin lets you add mp3 players to your site using shortcodes, widgets, and template tags.
+This plugin lets you add mp3 players to your site using shortcodes, widgets, link replacement, and template tags.
 There's useful stuff on the settings page such as default folder setting, mp3 file lists, and plenty of shortcode parameters to control things like width, height, autoplay, volume etc.

 You can play entire folders with one simple command, or the library, or make playlists track by track, randomise them, add titles and captions (or use the library ones), set playlists for download, hide your urls.